marjoleinF/gamtree/README.md

 The `Approximate significance of smooth terms` indicate significance of the smooth terms in all three terminal nodes.

-Using the `coef` method we can plot the coefficients from the terminal nodes:
+Using the `coef` method we can print the coefficients from the terminal nodes:

 ``` r
 coef(gt3)